Our Historic Venue

 The building was designed in 1927 by the prominent L.A. architect Stiles O. Clements of the firm Morgan, Walls & Clements, who also famously developed on the Wiltern Theatre in Koreatown, and the El Capitan Theatre in Hollywood.

 The history of the Hayworth also extends next door, as it is adjacent to La Fonda de Los Camperos.
 Opened in 1969 by famed mariachi musician Nati Cano as a home for his group, Los Camperos.
 The first-of-its-kind mariachi dinner theater, it soon became a staple of LA culture.
-For nearly 40 years, La Fonda has been a focal point of Los Angeles' Mexican-American community and an internationally-renowned landmark.
+For nearly 40 years, La Fonda has been a focal point of Los Angeles' Mexican-American community and an internationally renowned landmark.

 In 2013, the building was purchased by TV writer Jenji Kohan, the creator of Netflix's "Orange Is the New Black" and Showtime's "Weeds."
 Along with her partner Christopher Noxon, the two began the process of renovating and restoring the gorgeous space to its original glory, taking great care to meticulously renovate the beautiful art deco interior.

 In 2014, comedians and producers Vanessa Ragland + Jamie Flam began producing events in the venue, launching with a benefit for the Leukemia & Lymphoma Society with the help of entertainers like Bob Odenkirk, Garfunkel + Oates, and many more.
-The duo fell in love with the space sparking an infatuation that eventually lead to the launch of Dynasty Typewriter, which was made possible through the support of a massively successful Kickstarter Campaign.
+The duo fell in love with the space sparking an infatuation that eventually led to the launch of Dynasty Typewriter, which was made possible through the support of a massively successful Kickstarter Campaign.

 Over the past century, Hayworth Theatre has shown itself to be both a gem of a space and a conduit for creativity and entertainment.
 Dynasty is honored to be a part of this historic building’s legacy.